Strong law of large numbers and L log L condition for supercritical branching processes: Convergence and applications in continuous-time

 \subsection{Application to the \textit{House of Cards} model}

 We consider a very simple branching model where each particle has a trait $x\in \mathcal{X}= [0,1]$.
 Between branching events, traits remain constant.
-We assume that each particle, with trait $x$, branches at a continuous rate $r(x)$.
+We assume that each particle, with trait $x$, branches at a continuous rate $B(x)$.
 At this branching event, the individual dies and gives birth to $k$ descendants with (continuous) probability $p_k(x)$ with same trait.
 We also assume that at rate $1$, each particle survives but gives birth to new individuals whose traits are uniformly distributed over $[0,1]$.
-We assume that $x\mapsto p_k(x)$ and $x\mapsto r(x)$ are continuous (and then bounded) over $[0,1]$.
+We assume that $x\mapsto p_k(x)$ and $x\mapsto B(x)$ are continuous (and then bounded) over $[0,1]$.
 We further assume

 which gives through Lemma~\ref{lem:nonexplosion} both non-explosion and the $L\log L$ condition.
-In this case, the mean semigroup $(S_t)$ associated to this dynamics is generated by
+In this case, the mean semigroup $(S_t)_{t\geq 0}$ associated to this dynamics is generated by

-This semigroup was studied in \cite{cloez2024fast} and is, in particular, less regular than in other contexts where a law of large numbers is generally proved.
+This semigroup was studied in \cite{cloez2024fast}, and references therein.
+In particular, it is less regular than in other contexts where a law of large numbers is generally proved.
 For instance, in contrast to diffusion processes, this semigroup does not lead to an absolutely continuous measure with respect to the Lebesgue measure.
-However, setting $\alpha(x)=-r(x) \sum_{k\geq 0} (k-1) p_k(x)$, up to a rescaling by $e^{-\min(\alpha) t}$ similar to Section~\ref{sec:Bdiffusion}, this semigroup was studied in \cite{cloez2024fast} (where $a = \alpha-\min(\alpha)$).
-In our setting, \cite[Theorem 1.1]{cloez2024fast} rewrites as follows.
+However, setting this semigroup was studied in \cite{cloez2024fast}, where $a = \alpha-\min(\alpha)$.
+We can then apply our main result to obtain the long time behavior of the empirical measure.